cscorley/dissertation/chapters/1_introduction/1_terminology.md

 inferring the thematic structure of each document (i.e., a $N \times K$ document-topic matrix)

-query, $q$
-:   a document created by a user

 search engine
 :   ranks documents by their similarity to a query